Arrow Functions Lexical 'this' Scoping in JavaScript

 this.counter = 0;

-The contrived example usage below shows passing the counters inc method to a high-order function and asserting the desired this behavior.
+The contrived example usage below shows passing the counter’s inc method to a higher-order function and asserting the desired this behaviour.

 var c = new Counter();